Juanjohn11/gen-htmlwebpage/README.md

 ## Usage

-Within the command line you want to write node index.js which should get the application to start and you can start answering the prompts.
+Within the command line you want to write node index.js which should get the application to start and you can start answering the prompts.Heres a link to a video showing you how to start the application and how to answer the questions: https://watch.screencastify.com/v/VUlW37mKSKf2LwNH6Zs4

 ## Contributing